 Geospatial, IoT and the 'Digital Twin' - 02/06/2017

-The IoT phenomenon, although still in its infancy, has revolutionized almost every sector in today's world.
+The IoT phenomenon, although still in its infancy, has revolutionised almost every sector in today's world.
 Among the many buzzwords associated with the field is one known as the 'Digital Twin'.

 The Digital Twin concept refers to a means by which industrial machinery, buildings, devices and their component parts are designed, engineered, monitored and maintained both physically and digitally.
 Essentially, the Digital Twin is a virtual representation of an asset, and it's based on the rationale that one can better understand how it operates and interacts with the surrounding world through designing an exact replica.